This may come as a surprise to some of you: I have been accused of sometimes lacking tact.

 • Luke 13:4 “Those eighteen upon whom the tower in Siloam fell and killed them, do you think that they were worse offenders than all the others who dwelt in Jerusalem?”

-• Ecclesiastes 9:11 ‘The race is not always to the swift, nor the battle to the strong, nor riches to the intelligent; but time and chance happen to them all.’
+• Ecclesiastes 9:11 ‘The race is not always to the swift, nor the battle to the strong, nor riches to the intelligent; but time and chance happen to everyone.’

 Please feel free to leave a comment.